KDAB/cxx-qt/book/src/bridge/extern_rustqt.md

 ## `QObject`s

-Types specified with a `#[qobject]` attribute are generated in C++ as a [`QObject`](https://doc.qt.io/qt-6/qobject.html).
+The `#[qobject]` attribute may be placed on a type alias to generate a [`QObject`](https://doc.qt.io/qt-6/qobject.html) type in C++.

-The left side of the type specifies the C++ generated type and name, when referring to the C++ context this should be used.
+The left side of the type alias specifies the QObject type generated in C++.
+When referring to the C++ context this should be used.
 The right side of the type specifies which Rust type provides the inner implementation of the type (for example fields).

 ```rust,ignore,noplayground
 #[cxx_qt::bridge]